-The role of the Office of Technology Transfer is to transfer to commercial partners the intellectual property developed at EVMS, so that through the resulting products and services the public will benefit from the EVMS innovations and inventions.
+EVMS Technology Transfer is to transfer to commercial partners the intellectual property developed at EVMS to commerical partners so that the public can benefit from EVMS innovations and inventions.

 A Tribute to Gary D. Hodgen, PhD

 Professor Gary Hodgen advanced our understanding of folliculogenesis, contraception, preimplantation genetic diagnosis and assisted reproductive technology while mentoring a generation of clinical and basic investigators.
 For more than three decades, he was engaged in research in the science of reproduction and the discipline of reproductive medicine.